Best Project Management Tools for Construction Teams 2026: Ranked & Reviewed

 #5.
 Teamwork — Best for Client-Facing Construction Firms

-Teamwork started as an agency and client-service tool, and that heritage shows in ways that genuinely benefit construction firms with active client relationships.
-The client portal feature is particularly strong — clients log in, view project progress, approve documents, and submit feedback without ever seeing your internal costs or back-office discussions.
-For design-build firms especially, that's a big deal.
+Teamwork was originally built with agency and client-service workflows in mind, and that heritage shows in ways that genuinely benefit construction firms with active client relationships.
+The client portal feature is particularly strong — clients can log in, view project progress, approve documents, and submit feedback without ever seeing your internal cost data or back-office discussions.
+For design-build firms especially, that's a huge deal.

-If your firm does design-build, renovation work for repeat clients, or construction where client communication is a major part of the engagement, Teamwork's setup gives you a real competitive edge over internally-focused tools.
-After using it for a week, I found the client portal alone makes it worth evaluating if client management is a pain point for your business.
+If your firm does design-build, renovation work for recurring clients, or any construction where client communication is a major part of the engagement, Teamwork's structure gives you a real competitive advantage over more internally-focused tools.
+I'd argue the client portal alone makes it worth evaluating if client management is a pain point for your business.

 Key Features:

-• Invoice generation directly from tracked time (huge for T&M contracts)
+- Invoice generation directly from tracked time (hugely useful for T&M contracts)

 Pricing: